As U.S. Preps For Coronavirus, Health Workers Question Safety Measures

 Those medical centers are also preparing, says Nancy Foster, vice president of quality and patient safety for the American Hospital Association.

-"Everyone I've spoken to says they've taken substantial steps to make sure they are prepared," including steps like isolating infectious patients, and conserving face masks to ensure supplies last, Foster says.
+"Everyone I've spoken to says they've taken substantial steps to make sure they are prepared," including steps like isolating infectious patients and conserving face masks to ensure supplies last, Foster says.

 But not all staff working at those hospitals feel ready.

-National Nurses United is conducting an ongoing survey which, as of last week found about 31% of nearly 5,000 nurse respondents said they didn't have enough protective gear to handle a surge of coronavirus cases.
-Only 9 percent said their hospital or clinic had plans to isolate potentially infected patients.
+National Nurses United is conducting an ongoing survey that as of last week found that about 31% of nearly 5,000 nurse respondents said they didn't have enough protective gear to handle a surge of coronavirus cases.
+Only 9% said their hospital or clinic had plans to isolate potentially infected patients.

 "That's not high enough for us to feel comfortable," says Bonnie Castillo, president of the nurses union.
-She notes many hospitals are already operating at capacity, and if the coronavirus spreads in the U.S., it will stress the system even more.
+She notes that many hospitals are already operating at capacity, and if the coronavirus spreads in the U.S., it will stress the system even more.

 "If health care workers and nurses aren't protected, no one is protected," Castillo says.

 Meanwhile, the White House has requested $1.25 billion in new funding to support preparedness and vaccine development.
-Congressional Democrats — and some Republicans — are calling that amount insufficient.
+Congressional Democrats — as well as some Republicans — are calling that amount insufficient.